Deficiency Judgments: Will You Still Owe Money After the Foreclosure?

 You might be able to wipe out your liability to pay a deficiency judgment by filing for bankruptcy.

 It probably doesn't make sense to file for bankruptcy just to discharge a deficiency judgment.
-But if you're facing foreclosure and think your home will sell for less than you owe, talk to a bankruptcy attorney.
-A Chapter 7 bankruptcy might not only take care of any deficiency you owe but also wipe out other debts like credit card balances, unpaid medical and utility bills, and personal loans.
+But if you have a lot of debts and you're facing foreclosure and think your home will sell for less than you owe, consider talking to a bankruptcy attorney.
+A Chapter 7 bankruptcy might take care of any deficiency you might owe and wipe out other debts like credit card balances, unpaid medical and utility bills, and personal loans.

 Talk to a Foreclosure Lawyer